SythFlux/Frontend-Bi-Dashboard/README.md

 # Frontend-Bi-Dashboard
 A stripped down version of the UI i built as part of a collaborative project.
-This project is setup for demostrative purposes
+This project is setup for demostrative purposes.
+This project is a relay project, based off the previous group who made the first design of the site, I worked on the measurements page and users as this wasn't functional and empty.

 ## Tech